Major Force: Powers and abilities

 Major Force is coated with the same Dilustel alien alloy that covers Captain Atom.
-This enables him to access the Quantum Field and use its energies for a variety of powers.
-He possesses superhuman physical abilities and is virtually immortal.
-Cracking or rupturing his skin causes Major Force to leak radiation at an uncontrollable rate, to which he runs the risk of atomic detonation.
+As a result, he also can access the Quantum Field and use its energies for a variety of powers.
+Cracking or rupturing his Dilustel skin causes Major Force to leak radiation at an uncontrollable rate, to which he runs the risk of atomic detonation.

-Major Force's energy manipulation enables him to generate dark matter, which he uses to propel himself due to initially lacking the ability to fly.
+Major Force can project blasts of dark matter and shape the energy into various forms.
+He initially lacked the ability to fly, but rather leapt great distances or traveled on ramps made of dark matter.
+Major Force is also able to convert whatever force he comes in contact with, be it matter or energy, into solid dark matter.

+Major Force possesses immense strength and durability, around the same level as Captain Atom and Superman.
+Major Force lacks the need for physical sustenance thanks to the Dilustel's connection to the Q-Field, allowing to survive indefinitely without need to eat, sleep, breath or rest, and survive in the vacuum of space.
+Due to his nature as pure energy, Major Force is functionally immortal.

 Clifford Zmeck is a military-trained United States Air Force operative.
 He has vast military connections with the government, Checkmate, Task Force X, and Quorum.

 Other versions

-Q-Ranger, a heroic, alternate universe variant of Major Force from the antimatter universe, appears in JLA Secret Files as a member of the Justice Underground.
+Q-Ranger, a heroic, alternate universe version of Major Force from the antimatter universe, appears in JLA Secret Files as a member of the Justice Underground.